Globecraft/GlobecraftAddons/README.md

 This addon makes it so that only a part of players
 need to vote for the skip and it will happen.

-### GolemDrops
+### DropModifier

-Customise the amount of iron drops golems produce.
-Used to discourage automatic farms.
+Customise mob drops to discourage automatic farming.
+Set the iron golem iron drop rate.
+And disallow gold dropping from nether mobs.